 303 Roberts St N, Fargo

-The name pretty much says it all, but this restaurant (set to open in summer 2019) will serve beer-battered and fried fish in the British tradition.
+The name pretty much says it all, but this restaurant serves beer-battered and fried fish in the British tradition.
 Oh, and beer.
 They’ll also serve beer.

 What to order: Fish ‘n’ chips… and beer.

 Known around the world for its incredible food, we’d be remiss to not “visit” France.

 13 8th St S, Fargo | (701) 232-6430

 Nichole’s is a European-inspired bakery (boulangerie, in French) and cafe that creates small-batch baked goods.
 As soon as you set foot inside, you’ll feel like you’ve been transported to the rolling hills of Bourdeaux.
 While not exclusively French, this is the best spot to find some French-inspired eats.